ady7ady7/career-log/README.md

 18.12.25 (Day 59)
 - Finished daily Python session (Week8 Day4) - we're focusing on PCEP-related concepts and tasks, and the difficulty is alright, but still I had to give some feedback in terms of a task with if/elif/else task, as it was way too basic for this stage of learning (40 mins)
+- Completed Day 18 of DWS Advent Challenge (20 mins)
+- Finished my daily session of agentic SQL learning - I'm doing pretty good, got a 10/10 score today without any issues - more details in sql_agentic_learning repo, which is currently handled by my agent, who authors all of the new commits (30 mins)